Bees in the wall or roof ..

 Once they are past the swarming stage, there are only two realistic alternatives:

 1. Pull apart the wall or roof where they are located.
 This is quite invasive and expensive and there isn't any guaranty of success.
 This isn't something that Bee Swarm normally undertakes.

 2. Extermination.
 We are here to save bees.
 However, while this is the absolute last resort, sometimes it’s the only pragmatic option.
-If this is the only option, then we recommend that you and experienced professional here.
+If this is the only option, then we recommend that you contact an experienced professional here.